Abhaysriwastav/Job-Finder/README.md

 4.  **Tailor**: Click the **Lightning Bolt** on any job to generate a custom resume version.
 5.  **Track**: Switch to **Board View** to manage your application lifecycle.

-## 🤝 Contributing

-Contributions are welcome!
-Please fork the repo and submit a PR.

-## 📄 License

-MIT License.